Starting a new job

 • Your preference to work with others or alone

-Setting boundaries at work can be challenging, especially for high achievers who may think setting limits will make them look weak, difficult or even demanding.
-The reality is, knowing your limits, managing your time and energy, and modeling good self-care are important skills, and ensure you can sustainably deliver at a high level.
+• Setting boundaries at work can be challenging, especially for high achievers who may think setting limits will make them look weak, difficult or even demanding.
+In reality, you can sustainably deliver quality work when you:

 • Get to know what perks are available to you and how you can access them.
-Make a point of understanding what’s available to you in terms of:
+Understand what’s available in these areas:

 • The process to request or advise of the need for time off